vvr3ddy/vvr3ddy/README.md

 ### Hi there 👋 VVR here from TeamWolf / WOLF OSP

-- 🔭 I’m currently working on ALS kernel for X00T, NewsBot using News API
+- 🔭 I’m currently working on NewsBot using News API
 - 🌱 I’m currently learning Java, Python and Kotlin
 - 👯 I’m looking to collaborate on Kotlin for Web Development
 - 🤔 I’m looking for help with Kotlin and Advanced Java